boringlee24/candle_benchmarks/README.md

 To run in discovery, create an anaconda environment using the ```environment.yml``` file.
 Then activate the ``tf2`` conda environment.

 To run in AWS, go to the ``containerized_distributed_training`` repo and launch the container just like the other benchmarks.
+Note that in AWS, if you use ``g4dn.xlarge`` instance you may run into out-of-memory issue, consider using ``g4dn.2xlarge`` when debugging on a single T4 GPU.

 ## How to run in discovery